Tomas-Cucit/docs-blockchain/downloads/docs.md

 ![](./images/intellisense-ready.png)

+Any other prompts from VS Code can be ignored (including prompts related to Docker or CMake Tools if you have those installed)

 ## What's next?

 The next tutorial will cover compiling smart contracts using the VS Code extension.
 See [Smart Contract Compiling](./compile.md) for more information.

 ---
-title: '4.
-Create a Transaction'
+title: 'Create a Transaction'

 outline: [0, 5]
 order: -95